Sturmer, Essex

-Sturmer is a village in the county of Essex, England, 2 miles (3 km) SE of Haverhill and close to the county border with Suffolk.
+Sturmer is a village and civil parish in the county of Essex, England, 2 miles (3 km) southeast of Haverhill and close to the county border with Suffolk.
 Its name was originally "Stour Mere", from the River Stour and is explicitly mentioned in the Domesday Book of 1086.
 A Tudor illustration of the mere from the summer of 1571 exists in the National Archives.
 The mere still exists today to the east of the village.
 The village also gives its name to the Sturmer Pippin apple which was raised by Ezekiel Dillistone from 1831, and grown in the orchards of the village.
+At the 2021 census the parish had a population of 525.

 Church

 The church of St Mary's dates from the 9th century AD.
 According to a local legend it replaced an earlier woodsman's shrine.
 The nave is pre-Conquest, and the small blocked doorway in the north wall has a lintel embellished with a crude chequer pattern, which may well be Saxon work.
 The south doorway of the nave is also Saxon and has a Norman arch that was added in the 12th century when the present chancel took shape, although the east window was inserted c.
 1200, at the beginning of the Early English period.
-The nave has a double hammer beam roof.
+The nave has a double hammer-beam roof.
 The tower was added in the 14th century, and most of the outer windows were inserted in the 15th century, in the Perpendicular style of architecture.
 The porch, of Tudor brick, is early 16th century.